The Board is responsible for all aspects of the governance of the school.

 - Supporting the Principal and the senior management team in exercising their delegated responsibilities with regard to the day-to-day running of the school

-The Board comprises up to 12 Directors and is Chaired by Paul Sheahan.
+The Board comprises up to 12 Directors and is Chaired by Paul Sheahan AM.
 The President of Friends of Christ Church Grammar School is an ex officio member of the Board.

 The remaining Directors are appointed with reference to a skills matrix as follows:

 - Two Christ Church Grammar School community nominees

 - Three Director nominees